What’s the primary and most effective use of mini denture implants?

 The most effective use of this unique dental product is stabilization of a mandibular (lower) denture.
 There are approximately 30,000,000 people in the United States who are “edentulous” (literally meaning lacking teeth) who struggle daily with prosthetic devices.
 A majority suffers a great deal of discomfort as a result of loose or ill-fitting dentures.
 Also, many denture wearers simply withdraw from any type of social engagement as a result of being compelled to wear them.
-Moreover, it’s not uncommon for family members to complain about a denture wearer’s disagreeable breath as a result of food being trapped and decaying under their denture prosthesis.
+Moreover, it’s not uncommon for family members to complain about a denture wearer’s disagreeable breath as a result of food being trapped and decaying under their dentures.
 Successful placement of mini implants addresses and solves these social and practical problems and concerns.

 How are mini implants different?